sixhobbits/technical-writing/README.md

 ## Technical writing communities
 [Communities](./communities.md) is a list of communities focused on technical writing.

-## Retrospectives
-[Retrospectives](./retrospectives.md) is a list of makers and solopreneurs who write retrospectives on their businesses and progress.
-Although not directly technical writing, these people tend to be interested in both writing and building technical projects, and offer good examples of technical writing in their other posts too.

 ## Software and Tools
 [Software and Tools](./software-and-tools.md) is a list of writing tools and other automated programs built to support writers.